Doit: the goodest python task-runner you never heard of

 Change a few default settings

-as the top of your dodo.py file to apply some parameters to all tasks.
+You can DOIT_CONFIG at the top of your dodo.py file to apply some parameters to all tasks.
 I like to use the following:

 DOIT_CONFIG = {